danieagle/adare-net/README.txt

     2.1)  Which libraries need to be linked when building Adare_Net.
     2.2)  When compiling, the link of Adare_Net and libs need by Adare_Net.

-  If you need other OS's or new features or bug fix:
+  If you need other OS's, new features or bug fix:
     Just file an issue and we'll trie reasonable hard to make you Happy.
     Forking and contribute with Pull Requests is yet the more speedy manner to